You have decided to sell your French property. We at GITES FOR SALE FRANCE may be able to help:

 It’s also a good idea to include a few words on the tourist attractions of your region: list the sights, the museums, the hikes and markets nearby.
 You’re not just selling a gîte but a whole region.
 Is there a lowcost airport nearby?
 TGV or motorway links?
 Are you near a village and/or a town with supermarkets?
 What’s the local vineyard like?
 Any tips on local wines?

 Finally you will have to start thinking about getting the regulation surveys done: asbestos, lead, termites, DPE, and so on.
 Before the notaire will even agree to draw up a compromis de vente he/she will demand to see the latest Diagnostiques as well as a report from the SPANC on the state of the fosse septique.

-Please note that we operate in Midi-Pyrenees and Languedoc-Roussillon and the Dordogne.
+Please note that we operate in Occitanie and the Dordogne.

-One last thing: don’t get your hopes up too much about selling on to a fellow Brit: the market for French property in the UK has more or less dried up due to ‘Brexit’ fears.
+One last thing: don’t get your hopes up too much about selling on to a fellow Brit: the market for French property in the UK has more or less dried up due to ‘Brexit’.
 We sell mainly to Swiss, Belgians, Scandinavians and, of course, the French.

 Our rates are among the lowest on offer in France today:

 * properties up to €500k – 4% commission

 * properties up to €500k – 3% commission

 Contact us for details today:firstname.lastname@example.org